 Explorers and missionaries

 French explorers of the late 1700s were among the first Europeans to map and describe the country.
 They also produced many scientific reports and detailed paintings.
-The most well-known explorer is Jules Sébastien César Dumont d'Urville, who visited three times, and named places such as French Pass and D’Urville Island.
+The most well-known explorer was Jules Sébastien César Dumont d'Urville, who visited three times and named places such as French Pass and D’Urville Island.

 Bishop Pompallier and the first Catholic missionaries arrived from France in 1838.
 They faced poverty and hostility, yet they converted many Māori, who chose Catholicism partly to show their discontent with Protestant, British rule.
-However, when the New Zealand wars broke out in the mid-1800s, Pompallier turned away from Māori and focused on the spiritual needs of Europeans.
+However, when the New Zealand Wars broke out in the 1860s, Pompallier turned away from Māori and focused on the spiritual needs of Europeans.

 The Akaroa settlement

 In 1838 the whaler Jean François Langlois saw the money-making potential of Banks Peninsula, and persuaded the French king to help him establish a colony at Akaroa.
-But France’s interest speeded up Britain’s desire to make New Zealand a British colony.
-When Captain Charles François Lavaud arrived in 1840 to establish French rule, he discovered that the Treaty of Waitangi had been signed with the British Crown just weeks before.
+But when Captain Charles François Lavaud arrived in 1840 to establish French rule, he discovered that the Treaty of Waitangi had been signed with the British Crown a few months earlier.
 The small group of French migrants who arrived at Akaroa soon after were greeted by the British flag.
 But with its French colonial architecture and street names such as Rue Balguerie, Akaroa still holds traces of its original community.

 People and culture